 Vivek joined Watsi on September 19th, 2016.
 Six years ago, Vivek joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Vivek's most recent donation traveled 8,800 miles to support Vichea, a 37-year-old soft drink seller from Cambodia, to fund a mastoidectomy to improve his hearing.
+Vivek's most recent donation traveled 8,300 miles to support Nant, a 47-year-old homemaker from Burma, for a cholecystectomy..

 Vichea is a 37-year-old soft drink seller from Cambodia.
 He is married and has two daughters and one son.
 When he is not working, Vichea enjoys playing with his small son and helping his wife at home.
 When he was six, Vichea had an ear infection.
 This infection caused a cholesteatoma, or an abnormal skin growth, to develop in the middle ear behind the ear drum.
 Because of this, Vichea experiences hearing loss, discharge, and pain.
 It is difficult for him to communicate with others, and the pain and discharge disrupts his sleep.
 The medications to alleviate his symptoms are expensive and have not treated the problem.
 Fortunately, our medical partner, Children's Surgical Centre (CSC), is helping Vichea receive treatment.
 He traveled to CSC's care center where, on November 16th, he will undergo a mastoidectomy procedure in his right ear.
 During the procedure, ENT surgeons will remove the cholesteatoma.
 Now, he needs help raising $926 to fund his procedure and care.
 Vichea shared, "I hope my hearing improves and my ear heals."